 |Nutritional Guidelines (per serving)|

-Choose your favorite hot tea and watch it transform it into a delightful winter mocktail by adding some the non-alcoholic elements of the traditional toddy.
-This is not only great for non-drinkers but one that you can share with the kids and it is a soothing relief of cold symptoms—kind of like chicken soup.
+To make this toddy, simply choose your favorite hot tea and watch it transform it into a delightful winter mocktail by adding the sweetener, citrus, and spices of the traditional toddy.
+Not only is it a great option for nondrinkers but it's one that you can share with the kids.
+It is also a soothing relief for cold symptoms—kind of like chicken soup.

 - 7 ounces tea (hot)

-In an Irish coffee glass or mug, add the honey, lemon, and spices.
+In a warm Irish coffee glass or mug, add the honey, lemon juice, and spices.

 Top with hot, freshly brewed tea.